Bayesian Algorithmic Mechanism Design: Reduction: Black-Box Model

-We will use the ironing procedure from the previous section in order to monotonize an algorithm in the oracle model.
-In the ideal model, we used knowledge of an algorithm's allocation rule in order to find the monotonizing intervals for each agent.
-In the oracle model our approach will be the same, except that instead of using direct knowledge of the allocation rule we must use sampling to estimate it.
-This sampling introduces errors which must then be dealt with.
+We now turn to a setting in which we do not have full functional access to allocation rules, but only black-box access to the given algorithm $\alg$ and valuation distribution $\dists$.
+We will use the ironing procedure from the previous section to monotonize an algorithm in this black-box model.
+Instead of using direct knowledge of the allocation rule, we must use sampling to estimate it.
+This sampling introduces errors in the selection of interval sets for resampling, which must then be dealt with.
 Our analysis will proceed in the following steps.

-\begin{enumerate} \item We describe a method for computing payments in the oracle model. \item We describe a method for combining sampling with ironing to obtain a nearly monotone algorithm.
-In fact, this algorithm will be $\epsilon\val_{max}$-Bayesian incentive compatible.\footnote{This intermediate result may be desirable in itself.
-If $\val_{max}$ is polynomially bounded, we can get an $\epsilon$-BIC mechanism in polynomial time.} \item We show that a convex combination of this nearly monotone algorithm with a blatantly monotone one will give a monotone algorithm.
-Coupled with the payment rule, this gives a Bayesian incentive compatible mechanism. \end{enumerate} All of these steps approximately preserve social welfare.
-We obtain the following main theorem and corollary.
-(Recall: $\val_{max}$ is an upper bound on any valuation and $\mumax$ is the maximum over the agents' expected valuations.)
+\begin{enumerate} \item We describe a method for computing payments in the black-box model. \item We describe a method for combining sampling with ironing to obtain a nearly monotone algorithm.
+In fact, this algorithm will be $\epsilon$-Bayesian incentive compatible. \item We show that a convex combination of this nearly monotone algorithm with a blatantly monotone one will give a monotone algorithm, resulting in a BIC mechanism. \end{enumerate}